ams0/acr-task-github-action/README.md

+# Deprecated! #

+Please use the action at https://github.com/Azure/acr-build

 # ACR Build Task Github action

 A Github action to use Azure Container Registry to build and store docker containers.